enkidevs/curriculum/javascript/ecmascript-2015/string-flexibility/tagged-template-literals.md

 //prints: "Hello Enki!"
 ```

 Template literals are denoted by the O&#769; character, rather than `''` or `""`.
-When you use template strings, you can have multiline strings:
+When you use template strings you can have multiline strings:

 ```